ajonnav/cell_society_public/DESIGN.md

 * parameters include: number of cells, shape of cells, rules, cell states
 * our cell objects will be stored in a Graph data structure stored as a 2D array for its neighbors.
 * States will be stored in a collection with index numbers
-* Rules will be stored in a similar data structure.
 * Global list of cells will be used to for simulation steps
 * The Simulation loop will carry out the following tasks: